 Introduction: The USGS Mississippi Alluvial Plain project is developing tools to support groundwater management across the Delta including assessing recent and long-term trends in groundwater levels.
 This presentation handout summarizes groundwater level and precipitation data in the Delta from 1981 to 2023 and recent spring-to-spring changes in water surface elevations and related hydrologic variables (see back panel).
-These analyses are based on 42 years of semi-annual water level data collection by the Yazoo Mississippi Delta Joint Water Management District across
+These analyses are based on 42 years of semi-annual water level data collection by the Yazoo Mississippi Delta Joint Water Management District across 450 to 500 stations.

-Long-term Water Level
+Long-term Water Level Trends

 This map shows contours of long-term water level trends in ft/yr across the Delta.
-The bold blue contour represent: the spatial boundary betwee long-term positive/negative trends.
-All points within that contour, representing 65% o the Delta, have experienced an average decrease in wate level altitudes for the period 1981-2023.
-The bold orange contour represents the area experiencing average decreases in water level of greater than or equal to 0.5 ft/yr (defined as the composite hydrograph area) This contour encloses 10% o the Delta.
+The bold blue contour represents the spatial boundary between long-term positive/negative trends.
+All points within that contour, representing 65% of the Delta, have experienced an average decrease in waterlevel altitudes for the period 1981-2023.
+The bold orange contour represents the area experiencing average decreases in water level of greater than or equal to 0.5 ft/yr (defined as the composite hydrograph area).
+32.5 This contour encloses 10% of the Delta.